Foso/Ktorfit/docs/quick-start.md

 Let's say you want to make a GET Request to https://swapi.dev/api/people/1/

-Create a new Kotlin interface
+Create a new Kotlin interface:

 ```kotlin
 interface ExampleApi {